- Program manager:

-- All new livescan orders will be submitted to Idemia to ensure delivery and installation prior to the end of FY22.
+- All new livescan orders will be submitted to Idemia to ensure delivery and installation prior to the end of FY23.

 *Agencies are required to have and maintain a dedicated network connection, via a MPLS dedicated circuit or a Lan-to-Lan tunnel connection.
-If you have questions regarding your agency’s connection, please e-mail Valerie Hampton at firstname.lastname@example.org.
+If you have questions regarding your agency’s connection, please e-mail Andrew Benner at firstname.lastname@example.org.

 Maintenance and Lease Costs

 - There is no action needed on the part of law enforcement agencies to obtain the appropriation credit for the yearly Idemia maintenance or lease cost.
-The MSHP will work with the livescan provider, Idemia, to obtain a listing of all invoices payable during FY22 (July 1, 2021 through June 30, 2022) for active maintenance or lease accounts.
+The MSHP will work with the livescan provider, Idemia, to obtain a listing of all invoices payable during FY23 (July 1, 2022 through June 30, 2023) for active maintenance or lease accounts.